UniversalDevicesInc-PG3/udi-poly-notification/README.md

             - Emergency
   - Message Nodes
     - Message nodes defined by user on the Configuration Page
-    - They are meant to be added to a Scene and send messages when DON or DOFF is received.s
+    - They are meant to be added to a Scene and send messages when DON or DOFF is received.
-    - They are going to be complicated, not sure how to do it properly yet...
+    - They are going to be complicated, not sure how to do it properly yet, because they will need to have the ability to send messages to any or all services or devices...

 ## Heartbeat monitoring

-TODO: And program info here
+TODO: Add program info here

 ## Installation